EmailThis/ansible-rails/README.md

 ### What does this do?
 * Configure our server with some sensible defaults
-* Install the following useful packages.
+* Install required/useful packages.
 See notes below for more details.
 * Auto upgrade all installed packages (TODO)
 * Create a new deployment user (called 'deploy') with passwordless login
 * Prevent root login